On the Complex of Separating meridians in Handlebodies: Extension to the Complex of Meridians

+(b) Clearly, any two stripes are parallel, that is, their boundary arcs are isotopic $rel(\partial Z) .$ We will be saying that two (parallel) stripes $S_1 , S_2 \subset H_{1}\left( Z\right)\cap E$ are \emph{not nested} if the corresponding stripes on the boundary of $H_1 (Z)$ are disjoint and \emph{nested} otherwise.

-\begin{terminology} Let $Z$ be a genus $\left( 1,g-1\right) -$meridian and $E$ any separating meridian disjoint from $\delta \left( Z\right) $.
-A component of $H_{1}\left( Z\right) \cap E$ is called a stripe if it can be isotoped to the boundary $\partial E$ of $E.$ We say that $E$ intersects $Z$ in stripes if every component of $H_{1}\left( Z\right) \cap E$ is a stripe.
-If $E$ intersects $Z$ in a single stripe we define a stripe-elimination $\overline{E}$ of $E$ to be the meridian obtained from $E$ as shown in Figure 2.
+(c) If $E$ intersects $Z$ in a single stripe we define a stripe elimination $\overline{E}$ of $E$ to be the meridian obtained from $E$ as shown in Figure 3.
 There are two non-isotopic ways to perform a stripe elimination.
 However, for our purposes, this ambiguity will be irrelevant.
+Clearly, $\overline{E}$ is disjoint from $Z.$ Note also that stripe elimination does alter the topological type of a separating meridian, that is,

-Clearly, $\overline{E}$ is disjoint from $Z.$ If $E$ intersects $Z$ in several stripes we may perform a stripe elimination on the outer most stripe and this can be done repeatedly for any number of stripes. \end{terminology}
+(d) If $E$ intersects $Z$ in several not nested stripes we may perform a stripe elimination on the outermost stripe and this can be done repeatedly for any number of stripes.